abmoh1379/budmoney/README.md

 # See the application on : budmoney.surge.sh
+if you are visiting the site using Iran's network, make sure to use vpn due to google firebase backend service and surge hosting is filtered for iranian users.

 # A web application to view and manage your daily, montly, and even yearly expenses.